waghraya/Orbital_Mechanics/README.md

 Above is the base of how the program function where further updates will improve the fidelity by introducing different perturbations (J2, Solar Radiation Pressure, and endo-atmospheric drag).
 As well as state-estimation tools like an Extended Kalman Filter (EKF).

+A full roadmap for the project is under the https://github.com/waghraya/Orbital_Mechanics/wiki roadmap page.

 ----- Steps to run -----